GENE GUIDE

 Each family is different.
 A geneticist or genetic counselor can give you advice on the chance that this will happen again in your family.

-The risk of having another child who has NBEA-related syndrome depends on the genes of both birth parents.
+The risk of having another child who has NBEA-related syndrome depends on the genes of both biological parents.

-For a symptom-free sibling, a brother or sister, of someone who has NBEA-related syndrome, the risk of having a child who has the syndrome depends on the symptom-free sibling’s genes and their parents’ genes.
+For a symptom-free brother or sister of someone who has NBEA-related syndrome, the sibling’s risk of having a child who has NBEA-related syndrome depends on the sibling’s genes and their parents’ genes.

-As of 2019, about 24 people in the world with changes in the NBEA gene had been described in the medical literature.
+As of 2024, at least 53 people with NBEA-related syndrome have been identified in a medical clinic.
 The first case of NBEA-related syndrome was described in 2003.
 Scientists expect to find more people who have the syndrome as access to genetic testing improves.

-In general, people who have NBEA-related syndrome don’t look very different.
-Some people, less than 20 percent, have a smaller-than-average head size.
+People who have NBEA-related syndrome may not look that different.
+Some people have a smaller than average head size.

 Scientists and doctors have only just begun to study NBEA-related syndrome.
 At this point, there are no medicines designed to treat the syndrome.
 A genetic diagnosis can help people decide on the best way to track the condition and manage therapies.
 Doctors can refer people to specialists for: